 No. Works salvation means that you can work your way into heaven, like being a good person or volunteering at the local soup kitchen.
 This is very wrong and the bible is very clear about this in Ephesians 2:8-9.
 You are saved by grace through faith in Jesus Christ . . . not by works.

 Do we choose Jesus or does He choose us?

 Some scriptures elude to the fact that God chooses us, however, John 3:16 definitely states that Jesus died for everyone.
 Some of the most devout Christians, with the most powerful testimonials, were chosen by God.
-Why else would they have followed Jesus, when most of them hated God?
+Why else would they have followed Jesus, when many of them hated God before they became saved?
 Ultimately, God does not force us and we have to utter the words of repentance on our own.
 I feel that I personally have been chosen by God.
-God backed me into a corner and made me choose Him or the world and I gave in and chose Him.
+God backed me into a corner and made me choose Him or the world, and I finally gave in and chose Him.
 God is a very jealous and possessive God and He was not going to share me with the world anymore.
 Plus, He had a lot of things for me to do for Him and time could not be wasted.
-However, ultimately I did choose on my own, and had I not chosen him, there would have been devastating consequences for me for eternity.
-Jesus did die for everyone and if you feel that you are not being chosen by God, then pray to God to choose you and that you really want to dedicate your life to Him and He will hear your prayers and answer them.
+However, ultimately I did choose on my own, and had I not chosen Him, there would have been devastating consequences for me for eternity.
+Jesus did die for everyone and if you feel that you are not being chosen by God, then pray to God for Him to choose you and that you really want to dedicate your life to Him.
+If you are sincere, He will hear your prayers and answer them.
 Countless Muslims who were content in their religion are now having dreams and visions of Jesus and then are dedicating their lives to Him.
 So, in that case, who chose who?
 Ephesians 1:3-6

 How Many Christians Will Make it Into Heaven?